jeffwilcox/jeffwilcox.blog/_posts/2013-09-10-mongodb-azure-linux-cli.md

 - Windows Azure Command Line Interface (CLI) tool on a Mac
 - Windows Azure SDK for Node.js as part of a server node setup script

-> Disclaimer: I'm running my MongoDB cluster via my BizSpark subscription and it is working great for me.
-I'm sharing my experiences here; however, this is not the same as the official Windows Azure guidance on MongoDB that (links at the very bottom).
-Your experience may vary.
-No warranty.
-Etc etc. Hosted MongoDB solutions are probably the most worry-free way to experience NoSQL so do consider MongoLab!
+> Disclaimer: I'm sharing my own experience here, but this isn't official guidance.
+Consider all facets of your environment, requirements, security, etc., before deploying a production replica set.
+For the easiest MongoDB experience, why not just consider using MongoLab's hosted solutions?

 # App Background & my MongoDB History

-My mobile app for foursquare users is called [4th & Mayor](http://www.4thandmayor.com/).
-To create great experiences for my users, I have a backend that generates live tiles for Windows Phones, store preferences, and manages a sophisticated worker queue for the application.
-This backend is powered by Node.js and MongoDB.
+My mobile app is a foursquare client called [4th & Mayor](http://www.4thandmayor.com/).
+To create great experiences for my users, I have a backend that generates Windows Phone live tiles, stores preferences, plus runs a worker queue for tasks and processing.

+The backend is powered by Node.js and MongoDB.
 I first ran it all on Amazon EC2, over time moved the data tier to hosted MongoDB via [MongoLab](http://www.mongolab.com), and today I'm running my own replica set cluster using Linux virtual machines in Windows Azure.
 My production cluster is reliable, with great uptime, and is also affordable, cheaper than a hosted, dedicated cluster.
+For hosting web services, the app's web site, both HTTP and custom HTTPS, I use Windows Azure Web Sites with its nice, affordable Node.js hosting.

-Interestingly, Foursquare actually uses MongoDB very extensively as well.
+Foursquare actually uses MongoDB very extensively as well.
 [Wikipedia](http://en.wikipedia.org/wiki/MongoDB) notes other large users, including eBay, MetLife, Foursquare, MTV Networks.

 Having attended the MongoDB Seattle conference for the past few years learning about modern best practices, including running MongoDB in other cloud providers, this is an area very close to me.
 Although Windows Azure has published some great docs on MongoDB, I felt a need to go in a different direction with a little more automation.
 I've also found very little replica set guidance for Azure.

 Deploying and managing MongoDB replica sets makes for a a great case study and functional test for me as a development lead, looking to validate the cloud capabilities that Windows Azure has, along with the development tools and libraries that we ship.
+(Run into issues?
+Please [open issues in our GitHub repo](https://github.com/WindowsAzure/azure-sdk-tools-xplat/issues).)

 # MongoDB Basics